The Ides of March: Madness, Bracketology & Beating the Buzzer

 • The official NCAA stance: betting on the tournament undermines its integrity.
 Don’t do it.

-• One of every ten Americans ignores the NCAA, and plays a bracket.
+• One in every ten Americans ignores the NCAA and plays a bracket.
 Your office has one, right?

-• One of seven fans call in sick to work, so they can watch the games at home.
+• One of seven fans called in sick to work so they could watch the games at home.

 • UCLA has won eleven NCAA titles – more than any other school.